10 December 2007

 Note that had all of this been taking place now, though, there are provisions in place for someone like me to be here legally until the process is finished; now you can get a special stay permit while waiting for the recognition of Italian citizenship jure sanguinis (permesso di soggiorno in attesa di cittadinanza).

-As far as I know, for this permit to apply, though, you must apply in Italy, but an even further upside to applying in Italy is that you will most likely cut out a lot of the wait often encountered in US consulates, which can be several years long (my father’s wait was only one year and mine was just two, but many more applications have been filed since 2004).
-Whether you can legally work or not with this permit, though, seems to vary, so that’s definitely something you want to check on.
+For this permit, though, you must apply for citizenship in Italy.
+An even further upside to applying in Italy is that you will most likely cut out a lot of the wait often encountered in US consulates, which can be several years long.
+My father’s wait was one year and mine inexplicably took another year, but many more applications have been filed since 2004.
+Whether you can legally work or not with the permit “in attesa di cittadinanza,” though, seems to vary, so that’s definitely something you’d want to check on.

-So my Italian citizenship was finalized in September 2006, and now I have dual American and Italian citizenship, which means I can vote in Italian and European Union elections, live, work, and travel freely in the EU, and enjoy all of the responsibilities and privileges of any Italian citizen without losing my American citizenship–including a pension from each country when I retire assuming I pay into each system (and I do) and that either of them have any money left when that time comes (boh).
+Italian citizenship was finalized in September 2006, and now I have dual American and Italian citizenship, which means I can vote in Italian and European Union elections as well as live, work, and travel freely in the EU and enjoy all of the responsibilities and privileges of any Italian citizen without losing my American citizenship — including a pension from each country subject to certain regulations, assuming that either of them have any money left when that time comes.
+Ahem.

 If you’re wondering about the United States’ position on dual citizenship, read about it here.
 Again, if you’re not American, please investigate your country’s policy on dual citizenship before pursuing anything.